moengage/MoEngage-iOS-SDK/README.md

 To update, simply run pod update

-For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/en/latest/iOS.html
+For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/ios-sdk-integration

 Change log:
+v3.0.0
+Supports iOS10 changes for Notifications.
+Makes use of UserNotifications framework for iOS10.
+Registration for push is handled in SDK now.

+v2.4.1
+Cordova plugin updated to add AppID from the plugin add command variables.
+Cordova plugin updated to handle all the lifecycle callbacks on its own, therefore no changes are required in AppDelegate.
+Notifications provided to Remote Notification registration methods and push notification receiving method.

 v2.4
 Supporting Nudges for testing inApp campaigns from push notification and added alerts on failure to show test inApps.
 Bug fix : InApp can be shown along with Nudges now.